enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 CloudFront automatically switches to the secondary origin when the primary origin returns specific HTTP status code failure responses.
 ![CloudFront](../images/02-cf-05.png)

 ## Update Blog WebAsset URL with Wordpress Application Load Balancer

-Find your code repo in CodeCommit and edit `wordpressconfig.ts` (ex. bookstore-WebAssets/src/wordpressconfig.ts) in Ireland region.
+Find your code repo in CodeCommit and edit `wordpressconfig.ts` (eg. bookstore-WebAssets/src/wordpressconfig.ts) in Ireland region with your own domain name.
 ![Wordpress](../images/02-wp-01.png)

 Update `http://<FQDN of your Wordpress Application Load Balancer` to